Are Dental Implants Worth It?

 Are Same-Day Dental Implants Safe?

-Same-day dental implants are generally safe when carried out by experienced clinicians and in suitable patients.
+Yes- same-day dental implants are considered safe and effective when carried out on suitable patients by an experienced implant dentist.

 Who Is Eligible for Same-Day Dental Implants?